trbflxr/kino/Help/Support/Guide.md

 ## Lights
 ![lights](../../Images/icons/headlights.png)
 In this tab you can adjust settings of your headlights such as horizontal angle (affects vertical as well), brightness and the colors of the beam.

+Also you have an option for daylight running lights which hide the beams and toggle pop-ups in **fully open** and **sleepy** modes.

+P.S.
+Pop-up headlights don't work on AE86 due to the model issue.
 ![lights_tut](../../Images/lights_settings.png)
 #
 ## Hazards